MathieuMorel62/holbertonschool-higher_level_programming/README.md

 <summary>What is OOP</summary>
 <br>

->Object-Oriented Programming (OOP) is a programming paradigm that focuses on the use of objects and classes to organize code, model real-world entities, and represent abstract concepts.
+>Object-Oriented Programming (OOP) is a programming paradigm that is based on the concept of "objects".
+Objects are instances of classes that have properties and methods.
+OOP is used to structure and organize code, making it easier to understand and maintain.
 </details>
 <details>
 <summary>“first-class everything”</summary>